astropy/astropy/docs/development/index.rst

 testing the development version, as well as coding, documentation, and testing guidelines.

+For newcomers the process may initially seem overwhelming, but with a little patience and practice you will see that it is not so complex.
+The key is to follow the steps outlined here and `ask for help <https://www.astropy.org/help.html>`_ if you get stuck.
+The astropy community is welcoming and friendly and will help you!

 This is divided into two sections, first a quickstart guide that provides an introduction to the development workflow, followed by a more detailed guide that covers all aspects of contributing to Astropy and provides a reference for both developers and maintainers.

 ..
-Important:: There are many useful ways to contribute to Astropy, many of which do not
+Important:: There are useful ways to contribute to Astropy without diving
-    require the developer workflow which is described here.
+    into the developer workflow which is described here.
 For an an overview see the `Contribute to Astropy <https://www.astropy.org/contribute.html>`_ page.